CISC4080/DP_Knapsack_lab/README.md

     * Implement another recursive function **Knapsack_recursive_full** that additionally set a reference parameter to store indices of items included.
     * Implement DP algorithm using the tabulation approach, in function **Knapsack_tabulation**.
     * (Extra credit) Implement DP algorithm using the tabulation approach in function **Knapsack_tabulation_full**, which sets **chosen** vector to store the indices of objects chosen that achieves the maximum value.
-If you are not working on this extra credit requirement, just keep this function emtpy (don't comment or delete this function from the **knapsack_func.cpp**).
+If you are not working on this extra credit requirement, just keep this function empty (don't comment or delete this function from the **knapsack_func.cpp**).
    You can refer to the [in-class exercise ](https://docs.google.com/document/d/11SFWDhwUdlROWRuy7dKDpH-5tEh3539WrBRmS_D1zz4/edit?usp=sharing) from Nov 7 for hints.